MrinalTyagi/CWBCCE-COVID19/README.md

 This paper has been presented as a Poster presentation in 26th International Conference on Pattern Recognition.

 > In this paper, we have worked in a new direction, that is, alleviating the class imbalance problem from CXR dataset by using novel loss function.
-> We choose a challengable CXR dataset consisting of 4 classes namely COVID, Normal, Lung Opacity and Viral Pneumonia.
+> We chose a challengable CXR dataset consisting of 4 classes namely COVID, Normal, Lung Opacity and Viral Pneumonia.
 > The real problem in this dataset is not only the class imbalance, but also huge intra class variance.
 Hence we come up with a new strategy my modifying bias weights in WCCE based on statistical properties of images in that class.

 ### Methodology